Skip to main content

 stderr_logfile_maxbytes=0

-By default, applications get 256MB RAM (including swap).
-This can be changed using the memoryLimit field in the manifest.
+By default, apps get 256MB RAM (including swap).
+Adjust this with the memoryLimit field in the manifest.

-Design your application runtime for concurrent use by 100s of users.
-Cloudron is not designed for concurrent access by 1000s of users.
+Design your app runtime for concurrent use by hundreds of users.
+The platform does not support concurrent access by thousands of users.

-An app can determine it's memory limit by reading /sys/fs/cgroup/memory/memory.limit_in_bytes if the system uses groups v1 or /sys/fs/cgroup/memory.max for cgroups v2.
+Determine the memory limit by reading /sys/fs/cgroup/memory/memory.limit_in_bytes on cgroups v1 or /sys/fs/cgroup/memory.max on cgroups v2.
 For example, to spin one worker for every 150M RAM available to the app:

 if [[ -f /sys/fs/cgroup/cgroup.controllers ]]; then # cgroup v2